By Adam Salomone

 I'm the founder of Company X, which is in a space in which you seem to have a lot of experience investing.
 We aren't raising money right now, but will be in the future.
 Given the companies you've talked with, I'd love to get your perspective on what we're doing.

 You'd be surprised at how many investors will appreciate being engaged in this way.
 Typically, these meetings will be structured more as a conversation than a pitch.
 If you have a deck together already, you can send it along in advance.
 Otherwise, put together a 1-page executive summary about the company and team background, so that the investor has time to prepare.
 In the meeting, focus on where the company is now, what challenges you face, and what your fundraising plans will be.
 Come prepared to ask questions as well.
+Think about what specific perspective the investor can lend, and tailor your questions appropriately.
 You want to engage the investor in a dialogue and glean whatever insight you can from this first interaction.
-Unless the investor is uber-engaged, try to keep this first meeting to 30-45 minutes.
+Unless the investor is uber-engaged, try to keep this first meeting to 30 minutes.

 After that initial meeting, you can follow-up with a simple ask: